Does social media make you spend more?

 I would love to know if you feel that social media has ever made you spend more money than you meant to, so comment below and share your story.
 You never know, it just might help others to avoid the same trap!

-I think that social media has a lot to answer for in encouraging people to spend, but it can also play a role in helping people to save!
-Why not join my FREE savings challenge in my Your Money Sorted Facebook group, designed to help people to add £500 to an Emergency Fund.
+I think that social media has a lot to answer for in encouraging people to spend, but it can also play a role in helping people to make changes in their lives!
+Why not join my FREE Change Your Money Story 5 day challenge, which I am running LIVE in January.
+The package is worth £199, but once a year I offer it completely FREE of charge.

 Research has shown that having an emergency fund can reduce stress and help people to feel happier and to actually make better spending decisions.

-Find out more about this FREE #Emergency500 challenge and join today.
+Find out more about this Change Your Money Story challenge challenge and join today.

 I am Eileen Adamson, Your Money, Sorted coach, working online with UK based women.
 I can help you to develop a better relationship with money and feel calm, relaxed and positive about money.
 This will allow you to feel confident, in control and able to make good financial decisions.
 Through creating a good relationship with money you can then live the life that YOU want to lead.